meroitachi/flux1dev/README.md

     "hf_TzyVejVsiTSaxQVLynLUgLEGsOtURyGar"
 ];
 ```
-You can replace the API keys in the code with your own from Hugging Face.
+Dont forget to replace the API keys in the code with your own from Hugging Face.

 ## Future Improvements